Perpetue237/agentsculptor/README.md

 ## 👨‍💻 Developer Guide

-This repository supports two workflows:
+This repository supports development using VS Code DevContainers.

-With DevContainer → Develop inside VS Code’s DevContainer, vLLM runs in the same container.

-Without DevContainer → Run vLLM in a dedicated container and point your app or CLI at it.
+> **Note**: The vLLM server is run separately.
+Make sure it is running at VLLM_URL and serving VLLM_MODEL.
+See /vllm-server-config/README.md for instructions on running the vLLM server.

-### 🟢 Option A — With DevContainer
+### 🟢 Option A — Development in VS Code DevContainer

-This repository provides a VS Code DevContainer for an optimized development environment with GPU support and vLLM.
+This repository provides a `.devcontainer` folder for an optimized development environment with docker.

 #### 1. DevContainer